wharfkit/website/src/lib/docs/Utilities/GenerateContract.md

 category: Utilities
 published: true
 order: 3
-requiresReview: true
 ---

 # Generate ContractKit Code

-The `generate` command is used to create ContractKit code in TypeScript for use in client applications tailored for a specific Antelope smart contract.
-It does this by analyzing the [ABI](/docs/antelope/abi) of a contract and then outputs the resulting code in either the console or out to a file.
+The `generate` command is used to create ContractKit code in TypeScript for use in client applications, tailored to a specific Antelope smart contract.
+It does this by analyzing the [ABI](/docs/antelope/abi) of a contract and then outputs the resulting code either into the console or out to a file.

 The resulting code contains:

 - All the necessary imports from the [Antelope](/docs/antelope) and [Contract Kit](/docs/contract-kit) libraries.
 - A namespace matching the contract exported to contain all of the generated code for use in an application.
-- An instance of a [Contract](/docs/contract-kit/contract) that's aware of all the contracts tables and actions.
+- An instance of a [Contract](/docs/contract-kit/contract) that's aware of all the contract's tables and actions.
 - Interfaces that define all of the contract [Action](/docs/antelope/action) parameters using [Antelope](/docs/antelope) types.
 - An export named `abi` that contains a cached version of the contract's [ABI](/docs/antelope/abi).
 - A `Types` export containing all of the [Struct](/docs/antelope/action) definitions for data serialization.